cllebrun/ibm-cloud-platform-handsOn/labs/1.1 Lab Node.js - add Watson TTS in a Node.js web app/README.md

   ```
 1. Reload the page in your web browser to confirm the change locally

-# Step 4 - Push your local change to the cloud
+# Step 4 - Push your local app to the cloud

 Cloud Foundry relies on the *manifest.yml* file to know what to do when you run the *cf push* command.
 Replace with your app name (deployed on the IBM Cloud Platform) for both "name" and "host"